diffusiondata/gateway-examples/README.md

 `java -jar -Ddiffusion.gateway.server.url=ws://localhost:8080 -Ddiffusion.gateway.principal=admin -Ddiffusion.gateway.password=password  -Dgateway.client.id=application-1 application-{version}.jar`

 ##### Configuration persistence
 The configuration passed to the application during startup or added or updated via Diffusion Management console, is persisted in Diffusion server.
-If a client is started with only bootstrap configuration, and configuration for the passed ID is available in server, it will be used to instantiate the client.
+If a client is started with only bootstrap configuration, and configuration for the passed gateway client ID is available in the server, it will be used to instantiate the client.

 ##### Configuration schema
 The schema of the configuration as expected by the Framework can be seen [here](file://frameworkConfigSchema.json).